Sorroko/cclite/README.md

 `ant run` and `ant debug` will run the source assuming you have `love` in your path.

+The ant script will build all distributions, you can run individual builds or build all with `ant all`

+NOTE: In order to build an android apk you will need the android sdk and the android ndk in your path!
+Make sure you set all environment variables correctly.
+Do not use NDK version 10 as it causes the app to crash.

 FAQ
 ------------
 **Where do my files get saved?**